lunginspector/Lithium/README.md

         * Screen Time
         * Classroom Features
         * Explicit Content (iTunes, Bookstore)
-    * Disable Applications
-        * This will remove the chosen app(s) from ALL views, including on the home/lock screen, Settings, and any other views where the app may show up.
-        * This works on almost all user-installed Applications and some system applications.
-    * Delay Software Updates (90-day limit)
-        * This will delay all software updates 90 (or less) days after the older software was released.
 * **Home & Lock Screen**
     * Lock Screen Footnote
         * This will add a **customizable** text label at the bottom of your lock screen.